Key updates to Retailer Terms and Conditions

 Retailer responsibilities for installation

-- The Retailer must ensure that Eligible Systems installed at a Property through the Program are:
+- The Retailer must ensure that Eligible Systems installed at a Property through any Program are:

 - on the CEC’s approved list of products as updated from time to time;